UK Vows sprint To Vaccine Finishing Line - UrduPoint

 UK Vows 'sprint' To Vaccine Finishing Line

-Hastily recalled lawmakers were to vote on the lockdown retrospectively after it took effect across England overnight, forcing schools to close this week as part of a stay-at-home order, while the UK's other nations have imposed similar curbs.
+Also Wednesday, the government announced 1,041 new deaths from the virus -- the first time fatalities have exceeded 1,000 in a single day since the peak of the pandemic last April.

+The new figure means 77,346 people have now died in the UK within 28 days of a positive Covid-19 test, one of the world's worst tolls.

-Johnson said a variant strain of the virus which emerged in southeast England last month was spreading with "frightening ease and speed", worsening one of the world's worst death tolls.
+A record 62,322 new cases were also registered in 24 hours, after Johnson warned a variant strain of the virus which emerged in southeast England last month was spreading with "frightening ease and speed" To curb the spread of the virus, across England schools were shut this week as part of a stay-at-home order, matching the UK's other nations.

 Official data show that one in 50 people in England were infected last week, rising to one in 30 in London, and many hospitals say they are swamped with Covid-19 patients.

-"It is inescapable that the facts are changing, and we must change our response," Johnson told the House of Commons, noting the lockdown would stay in legal force until March 31 but would be reviewed in mid-February.
+Johnson told MPs the lockdown would stay in legal force until March 31 but would be reviewed in mid-February.

 By then, the government plans to have given a first vaccine dose to about 14 million people including everyone over 80, care home residents and all frontline medics in the National Health Service (NHS).